About the Slack connectors

 - Click the My integrations tab.

-- Find Slack and click the More Actions icon , then Switch account.
+- Find Slack or Slack Bot and click the More Actions icon , then Switch account.

 - Complete the Slack authorization flow for the new workspace.